unahouExosite/docs/portals/README.md

 `PUT /api/portals/v1/domains/_this`

-Create a domain if it doesn't already exist
+Create a domain if it doesn't already exist.

 This requires `___admin` permission to the global domain.

 #### Request

 Request body is a domain object.
+Currently only the following keys are supported:

+* `"networkId"` - Network ID (required)

+If you send any keys besides these, it will do nothing.

 #### Response